stSLAYER/Python-Learning/README.md

-# Python-Learning
+# UwU whats this?
-This is a small repository where I will share my progress in learning python, I'll mainly be sharing scripts I wrote or anything of the like.
+This is going to be my personal repository where I upload scripts in Python that I wrote as a way to show and track my progress.</br>
+I plan to do things like create little python based games and convenient task automation scripts in the beginning as a way to learn,</br> but hopefully in the future I'll be able to take on bigger tasks like automating exploits for vulnerable services!

+<h3>Progress so far</h3>
+I've covered the basics so far and this is what I've made so far: <br>
+- OWASP question based quiz